FinS-Pilot: A Benchmark for Online Financial RAG System

-\textbf{Metrics.}\quad We have designed evaluation metrics for the two types of queries respectively.
-For numerical queries, since it is possible to directly determine whether the answers are correct or not, accuracy is used as the metric.
+\textbf{Metrics.}\quad We have designed evaluation metrics for two query types respectively.
+For numerical queries, we use accuracy as the metric.
 For content-based queries, we have provided similarity-based metrics and model-based metrics.
 The similarity-based metrics include ROUGE-L (ROU.)~\cite{lin2004rouge}, BLEU~\cite{papineni2002bleu} and cosine similarity (COS.).
 The model-based metrics include hallucination (HAL.), completeness (COM.), and relevance (REL.).
 Hallucination assesses whether the response contains information conflicting with references.
 Completeness measures the extent to which the response covers all subtopics addressed in the ground truth.
-Relevance evaluates the alignment between the response and the user's query intent, reflecting their degree of connection.
+Relevance evaluates the alignment between the response and the query intent.